 - PSLO #5 Make cooperative, civil, appropriate, and timely contributions in talk, writing, and mediated discourse, to advance the direction and purpose of the communication event.

 Attend FOUR In-Class Group Meetings

-After each group meeting, interns are required to submit a post-meeting reflection
+- After each group meeting, interns are required to submit a post-meeting reflection online.

 Complete Readings and Corresponding Online Discussions

-Discussions encourage interns to use their experiences to connect to the readings
+- Discussions encourage interns to use their experiences to connect to the readings and their peers.